Wilhelm2/ErrorDetectors/README.md

 To launch it from the IDE, click on the *Debug* or *Run* buttons in the bar under the *Menu* bar.

 To launch the simulation from the terminal:
-1. Build the simulation from the IDE to create the Makefile that builds the project.
-2. Open a terminal in the project directory
+1. Open a terminal in the project directory
-3. Configure the files *omnetpp.ini* and *network.ned* following the desired simulation settings (number of nodes, control mechanism,...)
+2. Configure the files *omnetpp.ini* and *network.ned* following the desired simulation settings (number of nodes, control mechanism,...)
-4. Execute the command:
+3. Execute the command:
 >../out/gcc-release/src/ErrorDetectors -f omnetpp.ini -u Cmdenv

 The python script 'execution.py' is also provided.
 It builds the *.ini* and *.ned* files, launches the simulation, copies the simulation statistics in folders, and builds several graphs with those statistics.